Published on May 13, 2018

 RCV Revival in Massachusetts

 Current use of RCV in Massachusetts is not limited to Cambridge city elections.
 Many of our most prestigious colleges and universities, including Harvard, MIT, and Tufts, use RCV for student government or alumni elections.
 Several public school systems around the state, including Boston, Lowell, and Somerville, ask parents to fill out ranked ballots to choose their preference of school for their children.
-While these public school preferences are not tabulated in the same way as ballots in a real RCV election, the task of filling out a ranked ballot is so natural and easy, we barely recognize it when we see it.
+While these public school preferences are not tabulated in the same way as real RCV ballots, the task of filling ranking options is so natural and easy, we barely recognize it when we see it.

 Trust in government has scarcely been lower than it is today.9 Voters are often frustrated with the lack of choices; campaigns are often negative in tone and lacking in substance; and outcomes often diverge from the will of the electorate.
 Many new ideas have been proposed to reinvigorate and civilize our political process.
 But sometimes the right “new” idea isn’t really new at all.
 Even 150 years ago, Massachusetts reformers saw the value of ranked choice voting in producing fairer elections, and it has been used successfully in this state in one form or the other for decades since.